 I was checking my Google Analytics and I have seen that people do click on my links and even the bounce rate is pretty small.
 Of course, you don’t want to behave spammy.
 Besides the link, write a few words about what you just posted.

-Facebook like people staying on Facebook so longer your post is, the better results you might have.
+Facebook likes people staying on Facebook so the longer your post is, the better results you might have.

 Also, make sure that from time to time you only create a post without any link.
 You simply want to help the group so you can be recognized as an authority and trustful member.